cartpauj/show-login/readme.txt

 = What happens after a user logs in? =

 The page reloads with the user logged in.
 All URL parameters are preserved except the `sl=true` parameter is removed.
 The user stays on the same page they were viewing.

+= Does this work with page caching? =

+Yes!
+The plugin is fully compatible with all page caching solutions (WP Rocket, W3 Total Cache, Cloudflare, etc.).
+It checks login status via AJAX, which always executes fresh PHP with the user's cookies, bypassing the page cache completely.

 = How do I customize the popup text? =